AIO-Develope/Minecraft-Text-Animator/README.md

     </div>
 </h1>

-I think project is dead :(
+This project is no longer active and is not usable!

 Minecraft Text Animators is perfect for animate text with colorcodes for minecraft server.